Korea Social Value Festa GCSF

 Aug 7, 2025

-The Republic of Korea Social Value Festa GCSF
+South Korea Social Value Festa GCSF

-1.Time: 2025.8.26 (Tue) 16:30
+1.Date: 2025.8.26 (Tue) 16:30

 3.Target Participants: Student Entrepreneurs, Education/Investment/Policy/Support Personnel, Startups, etc.